thesephist/dotink/content/_index.md

 # This is my blog

 about software and design.
 It's named after and runs on a programming language I crated called Ink, a functional language that takes after modern JavaScript and Go.
+[Read more about Ink here.](https://linus.zone/ink)

 ## These are my posts